Frequently Asked Questions

 There are no strings attached, and the only requirement is a searching and sincere heart.

-Even in the last stages of the RCIA process, there are continued opportunities to discern if this is right for you.
+Even in the last stages of the OCIA process, there are continued opportunities to discern if this is right for you.

-What are the stages of the RCIA process?
+What are the stages of the OCIA process?

-The Rite of Christian Initiation/RCIA is a gradually deepening process of exploring God's call to a life of faith, coming to know the person of Jesus, and becoming one with his community of believers, the Church.
+The Order of Christian Initiation of Adults/OCIA is a gradually deepening process of exploring God's call to a life of faith, coming to know the person of Jesus, and becoming one with his community of believers, the Church.
 This process unfolds in stages.

 SEEKERS GROUP - Formally called "inquiry," this initial stage is a "getting to know you" time.
 Seekers ask questions and begin to take a closer look at their relationship with God.
 Depending on the individual, this stage may last for several months or longer.
 When you decide you are ready, you move forward to the ---